 Girl Walks Into A Bar by Rachel Dratch

 She applied for theatre at Dartmouth and was turned down the first time.
-She joined Second City comedy troupe and got in on the second try.
+She joined the Second City comedy troupe and got in on the second try.
 After ten years touring with Second City, she landed her dream job on SNL (after the second try) and was there for seven years doing her memorable characters like the classic Debbie Downer.
-She has many great anecdotes about how the show runs, comedy writing and working with the cast.
+She has many great anecdotes about how the show runs, comedy writing, and working with the cast.
 After leaving SNL, she went to film the pilot for 30 Rock where she played Jenna.

 "Have you guys seen 30 Rock?
 Yeah...
 I'm not Jenna."

-Now she is offered all the unattractive lesbian and/or secretary roles in rom coms and indie films, and talks about the hilarious adventure of dating and all the creepy dates she went on.
+Now she is offered all the unattractive lesbian and/or secretary roles in rom-coms and indie films, and talks about the hilarious adventure of dating and all the creepy dates she went on.

 2012 / Hardcover / 272 pages